Bayesian integrated population modeling (IPM) using BUGS and JAGS

 This course is a practical and hands-on introduction to developing and fitting integrated population models using BUGS software.
 It is based on the successful book by Kéry & Schaub, Bayesian Population Analysis using WinBUGS (Academic Press, 2012), which will be handed out as part of the course.

-Beyond IPMs, the course also provides an in-depth introduction for ecologists and wildlife managers of a very wide variety of models fit using BUGS software and as documented in the BPA book.
+Beyond IPMs, the course also provides an introduction for ecologists and wildlife managers to a very wide variety of models fit using BUGS software and as documented in the BPA book.

 Contents include the following topics:

 • Hierarchical models as an overarching theme of population modeling, including IPMs

 • Introduction to BUGS software in the context of generalised linear models (GLM) and traditional random-effects models

 • Multistate capture-recapture models for estimating survival and transition probabilities